adrien-zinger/adrien-zinger.github.io/_posts/2022-05-31-concat-wasm.md

 layout: default
 title:  "String concatenation in webassembly"
 description: "
-Develop a concatenation of strings in webassembly is the best entry point to understand the linear memory in a wasm instance.
+Building a string concatenation in webassembly is the best entry point to understand the linear memory in a wasm instance.

-All is about how do you represent a structure with a sequence of bytes.
+The whole point is how to represent a structure with a sequence of bytes.
 It is not so hard.
 "